 “The intuitive mind is a sacred gift, and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift.” — Albert Einstein

 First, you will need to dedicate some effort to enhancing your analytical and intuitive abilities.
-We suggest using tools such as logical reasoning, spotting logical fallacies, and the truth-seekers axioms.
+We suggest using tools such as logical reasoning, spotting logical fallacies, and the spiritual axioms.

 Being able to think freely without negative programming showcases one of the greatest paradoxes.
 We use the mind’s power to go beyond the boundaries of the mind.
 For example, when we exceed the limits of our expectations teaches us how to balance head and Heart.